 Open plan living-room with kitchen and dining areas.
 Smart TV.
-Electric oven, induction hob, microwave, fridge and dishwasher
+Induction hob, electric oven, microwave, fridge and dishwasher

 Bedroom 1 with king-size double bed (5') and en suite Shower-room with shower, WC and wash-basin

 Bedroom 2 with small single bed (2'6'' recommended for children only)

 Bathroom with bath, fitted shower, WC, wash-basin and cupboard with washing machine and tumble-drier